nicsuzor/wikijuris/ausip/patent-registration.markdown

 Patent attorneys in Australia have exclusive monopoly on the right to draft a patent application; only inventor, applicant or an attorney can draft application.
 Lawyers are excluded from drawing patent applications: they don’t have the requisite qualifications; patent attorneys require science degrees and other attorney studies.

-The specification in s 40 of the //Patents Act 1990// (Cth) provides that:
+The specification in s 40 of the _Patents Act 1990_ (Cth) provides that:

 A provisional specification must disclose the invention in a manner which is clear enough and complete enough for the invention to be performed by a person skilled in the relevant art. [^AUTOREPLACEDPAs401ENDREPLACE]
-[^AUTOREPLACEDPAs401ENDREPLACE]: //PA// s 40(1)
+[^AUTOREPLACEDPAs401ENDREPLACE]: _PA_ s 40(1)

 It also must be a complete specification which includes: [^AUTOREPLACEDPAs402ENDREPLACE]
-[^AUTOREPLACEDPAs402ENDREPLACE]: //PA// s 40(2)
+[^AUTOREPLACEDPAs402ENDREPLACE]: _PA_ s 40(2)

   * Disclosure of the  invention in a manner which is clear enough and complete enough for the invention to be performed by a person skilled in the relevant art (note pre-Raising the Bar, a specification had to 'describe the invention fully'); and
   * Disclosure of the best method known to the applicant of performing the invention; and
   * End with a claim or claims.

-Section 40(3) of the //Act// further outlines that the claim or claims must be clear and succinct and supported by matter disclosed in the specification - has to be some correlation between what is disclosed in the specification and what is claimed, if the claims try to gain monopoly in areas beyond the disclosure, will fail – however, if one claim is invalid it is not fatal to all, each is considered on its merits (note pre-Raising the Bar, claim has to be 'fairly based on the matter described' in the specification).
+Section 40(3) of the _Act_ further outlines that the claim or claims must be clear and succinct and supported by matter disclosed in the specification - has to be some correlation between what is disclosed in the specification and what is claimed, if the claims try to gain monopoly in areas beyond the disclosure, will fail – however, if one claim is invalid it is not fatal to all, each is considered on its merits (note pre-Raising the Bar, claim has to be 'fairly based on the matter described' in the specification).
 Aim of this requirement is to ensure the claim is not broader than the contribution to the art described in the specification.

 Lastly, s 40(4) notes that the claim or claims must relate to one invention only.